 Tracking the Cin8-GFP molecules motility along the MT tracks

-Crop the MT to be analyzed in the time-lapse sequence of recorded frames.
+Crop the MT to be analyzed in the time-lapse sequence of recorded frames by highlighting it with the “rectangle” tool and then choosing: “image>crop”.

 Choose a fluorescent Cin8-GFP particle for subsequent analysis.